-In connection with local schools and colleges.
-Advance Mentoring is one-to-one mentoring for young people aged 11-19, who are most at risk of exclusion and/or are likely to become NEET upon leaving education.
+In connection with local schools, colleges, and the local authority, Advance Mentoring is one-to-one mentoring for young people aged 11-19 who are most at risk of exclusion and/or are likely to become NEET upon leaving education.

 Once the young person has left education, they progress into our Aspire Mentoring programme.
 This makes sure there is a support structure in place so that no young person has to end up in the vulnerable position of being long-term NEET.